 - In a bowl, cream butter and sugar until soft and fluffy.
 You can use your electrical whisk or use a fork like me, which gives a nice workout to your triceps :).

 - Personally i loved using the fork, after learning how to make the cream fluffy in a cake decoration class last year, its been long since i put that technique to use.
 Just repeat, press and fold and you will feel the butter becoming light and fluffy.

 - Once it is light and puffy, add the coffee decotion to this and mix.
 Next add the flour in two batches.
 Use your hands to knead a soft dough.
-I used a tsp more of water, so my dough was a bit more loose.
+I used a teaspoon more of water, so my dough was a bit more loose.
 So i rested it in the fridge for 10 minutes.
 If u have used right amount of water, and dough is soft and stiff, go on and roll them into cookies.

 - Preheat the oven to 180C.
 Take the dough out of the fridge, pinch out small balls out of the dough, flatten them in between your palm and place on them on a greased cookie- tray.
 Mark a design using the fork or knife.